naderskhan/email-service/README.md

 - Unit tests coverage and integration tests
 - A proper logger (like `Winston`) for added advantage - such as formatting, levels, stack trace,..
 - Deployment pipeline (CICD) and hosting
+- Structure utils into a folder of related utility files